General principles of punishment

 - Committed the offence by averting an attack or other danger without fully meeting the conditions of necessary defence or extreme urgency, or exceeded the limits of permissible risk or the limits of another circumstance precluding unlawfulness.
 As stated above, extreme hardship and necessary defence are circumstances precluding unlawfulness.
 However, a situation may arise where, for example, the victim resists an attack by the perpetrator, which is perfectly fine, but at some point the attack ends and the victim still continues to attack the perpetrator out of sheer vindictiveness.
 Then the limits of necessary defence are exceeded and the victim’s actions may be characterised as a criminal offence at that moment (also depending on the consequence), but the fact that the actions started as necessary defence will still be taken into account.

-- Theoffender committed the offence under the pressure of dependence or subordination – dependence is more likely to mean family or student-teacher relationships.
-Subordination is then understood as, for example, employment relationships (e.g. army, police, etc.).
+- The offender committed the offence under the pressure of dependence or subordination – dependence is more likely to mean family or student-teacher relationships.
+Subordination is then understood as, for example, employment relationships (e.g. military, police, etc.).
 It is not necessarily necessary that the instruction to commit the offence comes from a superior.

 - He committed the offence in a legally avoidable error – it is the addendum on avoidability that is important here.
 If, for example, I could and should have studied a certain procedure for handling an instrument, but I did not do so, and by handling what I thought was the right thing to do I caused harm to someone, this can be seen as an avoidable mistake.
-If it was a mistake that could not have been avoided, the act would not be criminal.
+If it was an unavoidable mistake, the act would not be punishable.

 Other mitigating circumstances: